thegetty/quire-docs/content/documentation/citation-bibliographies.md

 ## Display a Bibliography

 Pages in your publication will automatically include a page-level bibliography listing all works that were cited on that page using the `q-cite` shortcode.
+A heading can be customized to go above the page bibliography with the `biblioHeading` parameter in your `config.yml` file.
+The default is "Bibliography".

-However, to create a complete bibliography for your entire publication, from all the entries in the project's `references.yml` file, you can use the `q-bibliography` shortcode.
+Additionally, to create a complete bibliography for your entire publication, from all the entries in the project's `references.yml` file, you can use the `q-bibliography` shortcode.
 The resulting bibliography will be output in the order in which it appears in the references file.

 ```go
 {{</* q-bibliography */>}}